 When you introduce yourself make sure you include interesting information.
 Such as stats, who you’ve worked with before and reasons why the brand should work with you.
 You want to instantly capture the attention of the person you are speaking to and this first introduction is key.

-Enjoy end of day drinks at various stands
+Enjoy the end of day drinks at various stands

-At time of writing I have just finished this event, so I’m not sure quite how successful it was.
-Over the next few weeks after the event I will be sending follow up emails and also an updated media kit with all my latest stats.
-Down the line I will mention if I had any luck and if I got any business out of it as a travel blogger and photographer.
+At the time of writing, I have just finished this event, so I’m not sure quite how successful it was.
+Over the next few weeks after the event, I will be sending follow up emails and also an updated media kit with all my latest stats.
+Down the line, I will mention if I had any luck and if I got any business out of it as a travel blogger and photographer.

 There are also several other WTM events in other locations such as in Latin America, Africa and the Arabian Travel Market.
 Head to their website www.wtm.com to find out more info.
 If you end up going to WTM London or another event then good luck and I wish you have lots of success.